North Vernon Senior Housing Phase IV

 Town and Garden, Columbus

 Town and Garden is a housing complex for seniors 62 and older.
-It located at 428 Pearl Street, Columbus Indiana.
+It is located at 428 Pearl Street, Columbus Indiana.
 The property was recently purchased by SIHCDC from Columbus Senior Center (Mill Race Center).
 This was one of the first affordable senior housing facilities in Columbus consisting of 10 units/apartments of which there are six 1-bedroom and four efficiencies.
-SIHCDC purchased the property with the assistance of the City of Columbus, Heritage Fund Foundation and Main Source Bank in an effort to save the units from being turned over to market rate housing and potentially dislocating some of the tenants.
+SIHCDC purchased the property with the assistance of the City of Columbus, Heritage Fund Foundation, and Main Source Bank in an effort to save the units from being turned over to market-rate housing and potentially dislocating some of the tenants.
 SIHCDC was awarded a $351,600 HOME Investment Partnership Program (HOME) from the Indiana Housing and Community Development Authority (IHCDA) for the renovation of Town and Garden Apartments.
-The HOME grant funds will be used to make accessibility improvements, aging in place upgrades, energy efficiency upgrades, new roof, heating and cooling systems, windows, and other improvements.
+The HOME grant funds will be used to make accessibility improvements, aging-in-place upgrades, energy efficiency upgrades, new roof, heating and cooling systems, windows, and other improvements.

 Campaign Flats Apartments, Rushville

 SIHCDC rehabilitated an old Salvation Army Building into seven senior housing units and a non-profit book store.
 SIHCDC was awarded a $500,000 HOME Investment Partnership Program (HOME) from the Indiana Housing & Community Development Authority (IHCDA) and a $500,000 grant from the Federal Home Loan Bank of Indianapolis (sponsored by Old National Bank), a $65,000 grant from Milestone Ventures and a loan from Old National Bank.